 The medium pad is more unstable than the firm pad.
 It has a bit of rebound to it so that as the horse’s weight shifts, it will give more readily creating a more dynamic response to the horse’s weight.

 4. Soft Pad

 The soft pad has quite a bit of give and will demand more adjustment by the horse as he shifts his weight.
 This would be the most challenging pad due to the increased amount of instability.

-Now, let’s talk colors!
+Now, let’s talk about colors!
 For now, each of these pads is the same color (neutral) with a yellow DuraFlex coating.
 In a few months, each level will be a different color.
-However, the varying colors take a several months to produce, and we were SO VERY EXCITED to get these in your hands that we wanted to make them available as soon as possible!
+However, the varying colors take several months to produce, and we were SO VERY EXCITED to get these in your hands that we wanted to make them available as soon as possible!
 Here’s your chance to be the first person at your barn with the exclusive, Limited Edition SURE FOOT pads!